-We have audited the accompanying consolidated balance sheets of H&E Equipment Services, Inc. and subsidiaries as of December 31, 2013 and 2012 and the related consolidated statements of operations, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of H&E Equipment Services, Inc. and subsidiaries as of December 31, 2014 and 2013 and the related consolidated statements of income, stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2014.
 In connection with our audits of the financial statements, we have also audited the financial statement schedule listed in Item 15(a)(2) of this annual report on Form 10-K. These financial statements and schedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedules based on our audits.